 Many integrated inventory management systems can be configured to automatically perform routine inventory tasks.
 These include:

-Integrated inventory management improves operational efficiency by enabling businesses to manage inventory tasks more quickly, accurately, and with minimal wasted effort.
-This accuracy is crucial for optimizing inventory management and meeting customer demand.
-For example, it eliminates the need for manual data reconciliation between systems, departments, or sales channels.
+Integrated inventory management improves operational efficiency by helping you manage inventory tasks more quickly, accurately, and with minimal wasted effort.

 The average inventory accuracy rate for retail operations in the U.S. is only about 65%1.
 A major contributor is reliance on manual processes.